John Monsky

 John Monsky - Historian

 John Monsky is the creator, writer, and narrator of the American History Unbound series.
 His reverence for historical ephemera is at the core of his productions, with his meticulous research of flags and other tangible objects driving his narratives that explore landmark events in our history.
 His productions at Carnegie Hall, Boston’s Symphony Hall, The Kennedy Center, Miami’s New World Center, and New Orleans’ Orpheum Theater have included The Vietnam War: At Home and Abroad, We Chose to Go to the Moon, The Eyes of the World: From D-Day to VE Day, and The Great War & The Great Gatsby.
-In December 2024, Monsky was asked to bring his acclaimed performance of The Eyes of the World to the White House for a special performance for veterans.
+In December 2024, Monsky was asked to bring his acclaimed performance of The Eyes of the World to the White House for a special performance for the President.
 A performance of The Eyes of the World with the Boston Pops is currently streaming on PBS.org.

-Monsky graduated from Yale College as a history major, where he was awarded the White Prize in History and theDeforest Oratory Prize.
+Monsky graduated from Yale College as a history major, where he was awarded the White Prize in History and the Deforest Oratory Prize.
 After attending Harvard Law School and working as a law clerk, he served as an attorney for the U.S. Senate Congressional Committee that investigated the Iran-Contra affair.
-Monsky, an historian and lawyer, is a senior partner of Oak Hill Capital, an investment firm.
+An historian and lawyer, Monsky is a senior partner of Oak Hill Capital, an investment firm.
 He lives in New York City with his wife, Jennifer Weis.
-They have four children—Harrison, Annabel, Gillian, and Caitlin— and a dog, Flyer.
+They have four children.